PeteLowth/curriculum-vitae/index.md

 ### Willis Towers Watson
 `2012-08 - 2018-03`
 __Consultant, Insurance Consulting & Technology__
-- Provided pricing support for personal lines insurance companies, including end-to-end build and review of motor and household risk models, rating areas, vehicle groups, and retail price optimisation
+- Provided pricing support for personal lines insurance companies, including build and review of motor and household risk models, rating areas, vehicle groups, and price optimisation
 - Championed the deployment of data science methods on predictive modelling projects to improve performance of existing models and efficiency of established processes
-- Trained others across multiple teams and countries on how to use R for Machine Learning in Pricing
+- Trained colleagues in other teams on how to use R for Machine Learning in Pricing
 - Produced a library of technical presentation content to demystify data science concepts and demonstrate their applications
-- Advised software engineers on implementation of machine learning features in the WTW pricing suite
+- Advised engineers on implementation of machine learning features in the WTW pricing suite
-- Responsible for the general insurance software training program: maintaining materials and sufficient internal resource to deliver them; developing and delivering bespoke/advanced courses
+- Responsible for the general insurance software training program: maintaining materials and sufficient resource to deliver them; developing and delivering bespoke courses
 - Managed three junior associates and multiple interns
 - Worked on multiple reserving and capital modelling projects